multisigbert-2026/MultiSigBERT/README.md

 Classical survival models typically rely on static covariates and fail to exploit the geometric and sequential structure of longitudinal multimodal data.

-**MultiSigBERT** addresses this limitation through a unified five-stage pipeline:
+**MultiSigBERT** addresses this limitation through a unified four-stage pipeline:

 1. **Multimodal Embedding and Compression**
    Each modality (textual and structured time-dependent variables) is transformed into vector representations.